RhubarbVR/BulletSharpPInvoke/README.md

 # BulletSharp

+Edited to ad better support for netstandard to run inside of [RhubarbVR](https://github.com/RhubarbVR/RhubarbVR/)

+Need to load libs by running
+Native.Load();

 BulletSharp is a .NET wrapper for the [Bullet](https://pybullet.org/) physics library.

 This version uses Platform Invoke.
 There is also an equivalent version written in C++/CLI: https://github.com/AndresTraks/BulletSharp